Skip to content

 1. Ctrl/Cmd + Shift + P to bring up the command palette in Visual Studio Code

-2. Type Remote-Containers to filter the commands
+2. Start typing devcontainers to filter the commands

-3. Select Reopen Locally
+3. Select Reopen Folder Locally